The conveyancing process in the UK is notoriously slow and pricey.

 If this is the case, then it may make sense to instruct a conveyancer that is able to easily isit the property.

 When choosing a solicitor for conveyancing, it’s always best to get a recommendation from someone who’s actually used and experienced the service – not your estate agent.

 You should always be cautious about using a conveyancing solicitor recommended by an estate agent.
 This is because their recommendations will often be overpriced due to the referral fees that they have negotiated.

-Don’t underestimate how pushy estate agents can be when it comes to selling your services that are profitable for them.
+You shouldn’t underestimate how assertive estate agents can be when selling services to you that are profitable for them.
 With such large referral fees to be gained, some estate agents’ recommendations may well be serving their best interests, not yours.

 Nowadays, the Internet provides access to a huge range of specialist online conveyancing firms that offer conveyancing services on a fixed-fee and no completion, no fee basis.